samiralam/rules-compendium/docs/phb/3-character-classes/druid.md

 ### As a Level 1 Druid

 * Gain all the traits in the [Core Druid Traits table](#CoreDruidTraits).
-* Gain the Druid’s level 1 features, which are listed in the [Druid Features table](#DruidFeatures).
+* Gain the Druid's level 1 features, which are listed in the [Druid Features table](#DruidFeatures).

 ### As a Multiclass Druid

 * Gain the following traits from the [Core Druid Traits table](#CoreDruidTraits): Hit Point Die and training with Light armor and Shields.
-* Gain the Druid’s level 1 features, which are listed in the [Druid Features table](#DruidFeatures).
+* Gain the Druid's level 1 features, which are listed in the [Druid Features table](#DruidFeatures).
 See the multiclassing rules in [chapter 2](https://www.dndbeyond.com/sources/dnd/phb-2024/creating-a-character#Multiclassing) to determine your available spell slots.

 ## Druid Class Features